-Once a session is run, an execution result (whether it was successful or not) is stored into the system into the <sessions> folder, named as "<session\id>.<starting\time>".
-Starting time is coded as "YYYYMMDDHHmmSSsss" in local time.
+In case of a nominal session (single execution) the execution result (whether it was successful or not) is stored in a <sessions> folder, named as "<session_id>.<starting_time>".
+Starting time is coded as "YYYYMMDDTHHmmSSdsss" in local time - see the format in Figure 4-103 and Figure 4-104.